utsav-gupta-max/New-York-Taxi-and-Limousine-Commission/README.md

 **The purpose** of this project is to demostrate knowledge of EDA and a multiple linear regression model

 **The goal** is to build a multiple linear regression model and evaluate the model

+**Step 5: Machine Learning Model**

+**The purpose** of this model is to find ways to generate more revenue for taxi cab drivers.

+**The goal** of this model is to predict whether or not a customer is a generous tipper.

+*This activity has three parts:*

+**Part 1:** Ethical considerations
+* Consider the ethical implications of the request

+* Should the objective of the model be adjusted?

+**Part 2:** Feature engineering

+* Perform feature selection, extraction, and transformation to prepare the data for modeling

+**Part 3:** Modeling

+* Build the models, evaluate them, and advise on next steps